 You might find you're overspending on groceries and choose to shop at a cheaper store or buy in bulk to save money.
 Get rid of excess expenses you don't need, like gym memberships you don't use, or autopay subscriptions you may have forgotten.

 Allocate whatever you need for your bills and other expenses and automatically transfer the rest into savings.
 If you don't see it, it'll be like it's not even there to spend.

 Saving for a down payment is a bigger deal than 20 years ago when home prices were lower across the board.
 Buyers today, especially first time buyers, are getting creative and finding extra money beyond their monthly paycheck remainder to add to their down payment fund.

 Poke around your life and see if you can find any extra cash in these popular places:

 - Liquidating life insurance policies a parent or relative may have set up for you as a child

 - Selling unnecessary vehicles

 If traditional methods have been exhausted and you're still short, check out our suggestions for more unorthodox ways of saving for your down payment, and speed the savings process along.

 This is important: Give your money time to be considered yours.
-Lenders don’t like big chunks of money appearing out of nowhere, and any cash you use from your accounts toward your down payment on your home must be seasoned.
+Lenders don't like big chunks of money appearing out of nowhere, and any cash you use toward your down payment on your home must be seasoned.
 Funds are considered seasoned when they have been in your possession for 60 days or more.
-Get your assets in there, and get them seasoning before you decide to make an offer on a home.
+Get your assets in there, and get them seasoning before you make an offer on a home.

-Believe it or not, saving for a down payment is a really achievable goal.
-In fact, we talk to people every day who have been working toward buying a house for months or years, and have reached their goal.
-And you can too!
+Believe it or not, saving for a down payment is an achievable goal.
+We meet people all the time who've been working on their down payment for months or years.
+They eventually get there, and you can too!